 What was I thinking?

-Richard and I are seriously considering drinking nothing but raw milk for one or maybe even two days a week from now on based on our positive experience with The Milk Cure 2012.
+Richard and I are seriously considering drinking nothing but raw milk for one or maybe even two days a week from now on based on our positive experience.
 I did not drop any significant weight (started at 123.5 and ended at 123) which was my goal.
 I also definitely detoxed and feel nothing short of amazing for the experience.

-Many thanks to all of you who joined us in this adventure!
+Many thanks to all of you who joined us on this adventure!

-We all plan on doing this again next year, so mark your calendars for Spring 2013 and source out your supply of raw grassfed milk now if you don’t already have one so that you can be sure to participate with us!
+We all plan on doing this again next year, so mark your calendars for Spring and source out your supply of raw grassfed milk from jersey cows with lots of cream if you don’t already have one so that you can be sure to participate with us!